GrahamDumpleton/wsgiorg/frameworks.rst

     now a WSGI application.
 It *seems* to have some WSGI bits deep inside the publisher, but they aren't really documented at this time.
-It is no longer developed as standalone application server, but many of its libraries continue life inside Zope 4.
+It is no longer developed as standalone application server, but many of its libraries continue life inside Zope.